 Karen Dalke – Dr. Dalke is a Senior Lecturer in the Sociology Department at the University of Wisconsin/Green Bay.
 Using a unique anthropological lens, she has written and researched extensively about the American mustang and their place in our culture.

-Kelly Robin – Dr. Robin is an equine veterinarian whose practice is based in Northern California.
+Robin Kelly, DVM– Dr. Kelly is an equine veterinarian whose practice is based in Northern California.
 Her clients range from show jumpers and companion horses to mini-horses and geriatric ponies.
-She is the attending veterinarian for Montgomery Creek Ranch, a 2,000-acre sanctuary that is home to 245 wild horses and burros.
+Until recently, she was also attending veterinarian for Montgomery Creek Ranch, a 2,000-acre sanctuary, where she was responsible for providing veterinary care to 245 wild horses and burros rescued from slaughter.

 Allen Rutberg, Ph.D. – Dr. Rutberg is the Director of the Center for Animals and Public Policy and an Assistant Research Professor at the Tufts/Cummings School of Veterinary Medicine.
 He is one of the country’s leading writers and researchers on fertility control for wildlife, with a special focus on wild horses.